-- Starting from the point a disaster has been declared, the Recovery Time Objective (RTO) and Recovery Point Objective (RPO) for FloQast's Accounting Workflow Automation Software are as follows: - o RTO 24 hours - o RPO 1 hour - FloQast performs testing of the Disaster Recovery Plan annually. - Whenever the DRP is used, it must be followed by a retrospective and tabletop reenactment in order to identify lessons learned and playbooks needing creation. - This policy and plan is reviewed at least annually with additional playbooks taking into account new risks of disasters learned through testing and reenactment of past disaster incidents, if any.
+- Starting from the point a disaster has been declared, the Recovery Time Objective (RTO) and Recovery Point Objective (RPO) for FloQast's Accounting Workflow Automation Software are as follows - RTO 24 hours - RPO 1 hour - FloQast performs testing of the Disaster Recovery Plan annually. - Whenever the DRP is used, it must be followed by a retrospective and tabletop reenactment in order to identify lessons learned and playbooks needing creation. - This policy and plan must be updated at least annually with additional playbooks taking into account new risks of disasters learned through testing and reenactment of past disaster incidents.